Why did my Amazon Elasticsearch Service node crash?

 - The amount of data on the cluster in proportion to the amount of resources.

 - The query load on the cluster.

 Here's what happens as JVM memory pressure increases:

-- Above 75%: If the CMS collector fails to reclaim enough memory and usage remains above 75%, Amazon ES triggers a different garbage collection algorithm.
-This algorithm tries to free up memory.
+- Above 75%: If the CMS collector fails to reclaim enough memory and usage remains above 75%, then Amazon ES JVM tries to free up memory.
 Amazon ES JVM also tries to prevent a JVM OutOfMemoryError (OOM) exception by slowing or stopping processes.

 - If the JVM continues to grow and the space is not reclaimed, then Amazon ES JVM kills processes that try to allocate memory.
 If a critical process is killed, one or more cluster nodes might fail.
 It's a best practice to keep CPU usage below 80%.

 To prevent high JVM memory pressure, follow these best practices:

 - Avoid queries on wide ranges, such as wildcard queries.

 - Avoid sending a large number of requests at the same time.

 - Be sure that you have the appropriate number of shards.
 For more information about indexing strategy, see Choosing the number of shards.